 Seattle wears its health badge proudly.
 We have kale salads, smoothie shops that call themselves “juiceries,” and people who willingly choose to cycle from Seattle to Portland.
 But thankfully, Seattle is also a great burger town.

 From old-school dives and gourmet steakhouses to a tavern that can kind of be credited as the original Red Robin, Seattle knows how to put together an incredible burger.
 We pretty much turned the city upside down (as in, we ate a lot of meat sandwiches) so you won’t have to.
-Here are the top 22 best burgers in Seattle.
+Here are the best burgers in Seattle.

 This is the anatomically perfect burger you’d choose over your naked significant other.
 The patty is substantially-sized, freshly ground from really good beef, and topped with caramelized onion jam and garlic aioli on a challah bun that’s equal parts squishy and toasty.
 It’s $20 a la carte, and it’s all we want.
 You won’t crave cheese, hydroponic baby arugula, or even human companionship when you have the best burger you’ll ever find in Seattle.

-If drippy topping-heavy burgers are your thing, the beacon burger at Perihelion is your ideal meat sandwich.
+If drippy and topping-heavy burgers are your thing, the beacon burger at Perihelion is your ideal meat sandwich.
 The cheddar, thick pork belly, and chile aioli work better together than Gene Kelly, Debbie Reynolds, and Donald O’Connor in the tap dance sequence in Singing In The Rain.
 It’s a masterpiece.

 There are rumors of a secret daily burger at Quinn’s, but we’re not interested in any of that when their tenured burger is such a hit.
 The patty is the perfect thickness (and pinkness) and the toppings form a holy trinity of white cheddar, bacon, and horseradish mayo.
 We’d eat this any day of the week.